Capital Improvement Plan (CIP)

 Grants, Intergovernmental and Miscellaneous Revenues

-Every year City staff looks for opportunities outside of the normal funding mechanisms (property tax and utility rates) to assist with the construction of infrastructure projects.
+Every year, City staff looks for opportunities outside of the normal funding mechanisms (property tax and utility rates) to assist with the construction of infrastructure projects.
 These opportunities can include awards of federal and state grants, regional resources, or assistance from other taxing bodies.
-The proposed CIP financial plan identifies opportunities to receive grant awards or intergovernmental assistance; however, at this time the City staff cannot rely on this revenue source.
-Grants will undoubtedly be explored and if grants have either been applied for already and we are waiting on award announcements, or the City anticipates making future applications for the funding, future CIP's may identify this as a more reliable source.
-The City works with neighboring jurisdictions on multiple projects.
+The proposed CIP financial plan identifies opportunities to receive grant awards or intergovernmental assistance; however, the City staff cannot always rely on these revenue sources.
+The City constantly explores grant opportunities.
+If we have applied for grants already, if we are waiting on award announcements, or if the City anticipates making future applications for the funding, future CIPs may identify this as a more reliable source.
+The City also works with neighboring jurisdictions on multiple projects.